-The way you shave as well as using the right shaving products and tools make a big difference.
+The way you shave and use the right shaving products and tools make a big difference.
 Check out these tips;

 Heat and humidity will soften your beard and make your shave smoother and less irritating.
 If you can, plan to shave after washing your face with warm water.
-Even better, take a hot shower first as the steam will help prep the skin.
-Pro tip: do not run your face under excessively hot water as this can cause irritation to the skin.
+Even better, take a hot shower first, as the steam will help prep the skin.
+Pro tip: do not run your face under excessively hot water, as this can irritate the skin.
 When it's time to cleanse your skin, turn the dial so the temperature is warm but not hot, or wait to wash your face in the sink.